DilipTheProgrammer/TSAI/Assignments/Session2-23Aug2025/clinicalbert-api/README.md

 # ClinicalBERT FastAPI Service

-A production-ready FastAPI service that integrates ClinicalBERT for processing clinical notes and delivering predictive insights, compatible with HL7 FHIR standards.
+A TOY FastAPI service that integrates ClinicalBERT for processing clinical notes and delivering predictive insights, compatible with HL7 FHIR standards.

 ## Features